fablukm/deep_training_reports/README.md

 ## Why
 When training Neural networks, we compare differnet choices of hyperparameters and architectures to determine which model performs best.
 To compare the different results, metrics need to be written down and put into a table by hand for presentation.

-This package implements a practical all-in-one solution for _keras_ models.
+This package implements a practical all-in-one solution for _keras_ sequential models.
 It trains the models with their respective configuration and writes a `.pdf` directly, which contains all information, history plots, a table comparing metrics of all the different models at once, a model summary for all used architectures, etc.

 Training accuracy, loss, and learning rate plots are written in `tikz` and passed to LaTeX template.